Craige B. Champion: Career

 Craige B. Champion was born on June 30, 1956.
 He earned a B.A. (summa cum laude) from the College of New Jersey (1984), and a M.A. from Princeton University (1989), then completed a Ph.D. at that institution in 1993.
 Champion also studied Greek and Latin at the City University of New York's Summer Latin/Greek Institute in 1984 and 1986.

 He has taught at Princeton University (1990, 1992), College of New Jersey (1991–1992), Lewis School and Diagnostic Center (1992–1993), Rutgers University (1993), Reed College (1993–1995), Allegheny College (1995–2001), and Syracuse University (since 2001).

 Champion is a recipient of the Thoburn Foundation Award (Allegheny College), the Daniel Patrick Moynihan Award (Syracuse University), and an Excellence in Teaching Award (Syracuse University and University College).
-From 2006-2009, he served as Chair of the History Department at Syracuse.
+From 2006 to 2009, he served as Chair of the History Department at Syracuse.
 He was also one of the original founding general editors of the award-winning Wiley-Blackwell's Encyclopedia of Ancient History, in 13 volumes (print edition published in 2013).
 This reference work won Honorable Mention for Reference Works for the Dartmouth Medal (American Library Association).
 It is continually updated and expanded in its on-line version.
 He has served as editorial consultant for the Oxford University Press and the Princeton University Press.
 He has lectured all over the United States and in Canada, the United Kingdom, Argentina, Armenia, Greece, Hungary, Israel, Italy, Spain, France, and Russia.
 In 2019-2020, Champion was a U.S. Fulbright Scholar, living, teaching, and conducting research in Moscow, Russia.